 It is not planned nor expected that the generated data will be subjected to any confidentiality agreement or restrictive intellectual property rights.
 The data will be shared under the Creative Commons Attribution-Noncommercial-Share-alike scheme (CC BY-NC-SA).

-If third-party data is used (e.g. segmented morphological data of intercalated discs) we will clarify directly with the owners of such data what licenses apply and whether permissions are required.
+If third-party data is used we will clarify directly with the owners of such data what licenses apply and whether permissions are required.

 3 Data storage and preservation